ash-project/ash_graphql/documentation/introduction/getting_started.md

     type :post

     queries do
-      get :get_post, :default # <- create a field called `get_post` that uses the `default` read action to fetch a single post list :list_posts, :default # <- create a field called `list_posts` that uses the `default` read action to fetch a list of posts end
+      get :get_post, :read # <- create a field called `get_post` that uses the `default` read action to fetch a single post list :list_posts, :read # <- create a field called `list_posts` that uses the `default` read action to fetch a list of posts end

     mutations do
       # And so on
-      create :create_post, :default
+      create :create_post, :create
-      update :update_post, :default
+      update :update_post, :update
-      destroy :destroy_post, :default
+      destroy :destroy_post, :destroy
     end
   end
 end